orisai/object-mapper/docs/README.md

 Expects float or int

-- Int is cast to float
+- int is cast to float

 ```php
 use Orisai\ObjectMapper\Attributes\Expect\FloatValue;